Ondsel-Development/website/src/pages/support.md

 ## Frequently Asked Questions

+**I need to show you a problematic file on Lens.
+How do I share it with the Ondsel team privately?**

+When you create a new share link for usethe file, under "Protection" please choose PIN, then set the 6-digits code and send both the share link URL and the PIN either to one of our team members (typically @prokoudine, but also @sliptonic, @pieterhijma, @paddlestroke) on Discord privately or to [support@ondsel.com](mailto:support@ondsel.com).

 **Is there a tutorial for using the integrated assembly workbench?**

 An introduction to concepts and general workflow is [available in our blog](https://ondsel.com/blog/assembly-wb-prerelease/).
 You can also watch a recent [extended tutorial by MangoJelly](https://www.youtube.com/watch?v=MZYiDnftsns).